New Puppy Information

 litter from beneath trees, limit mulch where possible too.
 Warm humid spots such as these,

-spots for these little nasties.
+are favoured breeding spots for these little nasties.

 Heat.